DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/profile_settings.rst

 You will receive web notifications and email notifications based on your notification preferences.
 To change your preference, click the toggle buttons.

-Notifications Turned On: The toggle will appear blue Notifications Turned Off: The toggle will appear grey
+Notifications Turned On: The toggle will appear blue |On|

+Notifications Turned Off: The toggle will appear grey |Off|

 Web Notifications
 ~~~~~~~~~~~
 Notifications that are toggled on for ``Web`` will arrive within Disciple.Tools.
-A red number will appear by the Notification Bell in the Website Menu Bar, indicating the number of new notifications.
+A red number will appear by the Notification Bell |Notifications| in the Website Menu Bar, indicating the number of new notifications.

 Email Notifications
 ~~~~~~~~~~~~~